zeroc-ice/ice-builder-eclipse/README.md

 The Ice Builder for Eclipse provides a plug-in which automates the compilation of [Slice](https://doc.zeroc.com/display/Ice/The+Slice+Language) files using the [Slice-to-Java](https://doc.zeroc.com/display/Ice/slice2java+Command-Line+Options) compiler and manages the resulting generated code.

+An [Ice](https://github.com/zeroc-ice/ice) installation with `slice2java` version 3.4.2 or higher is required.

 The Ice Builder for Eclipse plug-in provides the following features:

   - Handles all aspects of translating your Slice files